JhonEgbret/Geopolis/Lord Noir.md

 Some claim to have known it, before it donned the mask (if it is even a mask), but those people have been lost to time and their stories forgotten.
 They remain only as echoes of a history that it once had a place in, a history that dared to claim that it was even human.

-Noir's ship, called the Barathrum, is the largest ship in the universe, and houses millions of the most powerful soldiers and monsters in Geopolis, as well as all the citizens from all the Solar Syt
+Noir's ship, called the [[Barathrum]], is the largest ship in the universe, and houses millions of the most powerful soldiers and monsters in Geopolis.
+It is the approximate size of an entire Solar System, fitting for a creature of its scale, and houses the Mark of The Dead Sun in its front doors.
+It accepts visitors, armed or otherwise, as it knows anyone intending to do them harm will never be able to do so. [[Ganymetsu]] is a girl that has been proven to visit them whenever big developments are happening, and she is a great friend of it.